Disclosure Requirements - Netherlands

 - Position on date of disclosure

-If BNP Paribas Securities Securities as our custodian for Dutch market (BP2S) receives a request from the Eligible Issuer or its bank agent for the disclosure of details on position greater than or equal to 0.5% of the outstanding share capital of an Eligible Issuer, BP2S will check its books on account level to determine which client accounts would meet the criteria.
-If client accounts with position meeting or exceeding the disclosure threshold are identified, BP2S will notifiy the Eligible Issuer or its agent with the requested information as described above (details to be disclosed by the shareholder) within three (3) working days.
+If CBF as our custodian for the Dutch market receives a request from the Eligible Issuer or its bank agent for the disclosure of details on position greater than or equal to 0.5% of the outstanding share capital of an Eligible Issuer, CBF will check its books on account level to determine which client accounts would meet the criteria.
+If client accounts with position meeting or exceeding the disclosure threshold are identified, CBF will notifiy the Eligible Issuer or its agent with the requested information as described above (details to be disclosed by the shareholder) within three (3) working days.

 The issuer or its agent may then return with this information to the impacted customers for further information down the intermediary chain if appropriate.